 "Oh my God!"

-She thought she would pass out at those words.
-Her legs went weak.
-She knew she had to sit before she hit the floor.
-She sat on one of the staircase steps, grabbed hold of one of the balusters.
-She couldn't believe her ears.
+Cassie thought she would pass out at those words.
+Her legs turned into limp noodles.
+Grabbing hold of one of the staircase balusters, she quickly sat on the third step.
+Surely her ears were deceiving her.
 It was all a horrible nightmare.
-None of it could be true.
+None of it could be real.
 It couldn't possibly be.

-"Melanie?
-My best friend!
-That Melanie?"
 "Yes.
 We've been in love for a long time."
-"How long?"

 "It's real, Cassie.
 I'm sorry.
-We never meant to hurt you.
-For you to find out.
-But we just can't keep up the charade any longer.
+We never meant to hurt you, or for you to find out.
+But we can't keep up the charade any longer.
 We want to be together."

-She stepped toward him, slapped him across the face as hard as she could.
+She took a step toward Phillip and slapped him across the face as hard as she could.
 "You bastard!"
-She swung to hit him again.
-This time he grabbed her arm, held it.
+When she swung at him a second time, he grabbed her arm and held it.

 "Let go!" she screamed, jerking her arm away from him.
 "Get out!
 Get out of my sight.
 You make me sick!"

 "Get out!"
-Cassie picked up a vase from the large entryway table and slung it at him.
+Cassie grabbed a vase from the large entryway table and slung it toward him.
 He managed to dodge it.
 It crashed to the floor, shattering into pieces.